Census causing hiccups for hundreds

 “Where they are?
 Their schooling and education and at what level they're achieving, as well as other information.”

-Every 5 years a Census is taken.
+Every five years a Census is taken.
 In 2013 the Census cost $100Mil.
 How much will this Census cost?

 “We are seeking those stats to find out how we can help those living here,” said acting Prime Minister, Kelvin Davis.